AmeliaMaier/Dev_Notes/Software_Testing_General.md

 There are 3: everything less than 0, 0, and everything greater than zero

-Domain based testing says that everything in each group is equivelant but
+Domain based testing says that everything in each group is equivelant but that edge cases are as likely or more to cause errors.
+For this reason, you would test with -1, 0, and 1 if it only allowed ints or something like -.000000001, 0, .000000001 if it allows decimals.

-#### Use Stories Based
+#### User Stories Based

+A lot of professionally developed software has user stories.
+These are simple sets of 'if I do this, I expect it to do that'.
+Using theses stories to plan your unit test not only makes sure you have met all the stated requirements, it also makes it easier to notice where a requirement wasn't clear or specified.

+If you have a user storie that says: "When I provide the correct login information, I expect to be taken to my personalized landing page"

+You know know you need a test for the login page that provides the correct login information for a user with a personalized landinng page.

 #### Code Coverage